Homi Adajania: Early life

-Adajania was born in a Parsi family.
+Adajania was born on 28 February 1972 in a Parsi family.
 His father, Aspy Adajania, was an Indian Army officer and a pioneer of amateur boxing in India who went on to serve as a top administrator of the sport and as a referee officiated high-profile matches.
 Homi lost his sister, Zia Diwan Adajania, to a stroke in 2014.

 Personal life

 He is married to fashion stylist and the Fashion Director of Vogue India, Anaita Shroff Adajania and has two children.
 His sister-in-law, Scherezade Shroff - a well known YouTuber, is married to actor Vaibhav Talwar.

 He played in his youth for the Bombay Gymkhana rugby football team in Mumbai.
 He is a certified CMAS (Confédération Mondiale des Activités Subaquatiques) dive instructor, and used to teach in the Lakshadweep islands.